-1.4 How outers Route Packets From Source To Destination
+1.4 How Routers Route Packets from Source to Destination

 To be truly practical, a network must consistently represent the paths available between routers.
-As Figure 1-2 shows, each line between the routers has a number that the routers use as a network address.
+As Figure 1-2 shows, each line between the routers has a number that the routers use a network address.
 These addresses must convey information that can be used by a routing process to pass packets from a source toward a destination.
-Using these addresses, the network layer can provide a relay connection that interconnects independent networks.
+Using these addresses, the network the record a relay connection that interconnects independent networks.